annaei/annaei.github.io/README.md

 * Personal: [anna.m.eilertsen@gmail.com](anna.m.eilertsen@gmail.com)
 * Twitter: [@annam_ei](https://twitter.com/annam_ei)
 * conf.researchr: [annamariaeilertsen2](https://conf.researchr.org/profile/annamariaeilertsen2)

+## Experience
+I have experience with designing and executing user studies with programmer practitioners to understand how practitioners use tools.
+I have mined open source repositories to create refactoring tasks and online surveys.
+Currently, I work on a prototype code editing/refactoring tool for IntelliJ.
+I have previously implemented other prototype plugins for Eclipse (a refactoring pluing) and Visual Studio Code (a transcription plugin).

+Aside from research activites, I participate in initiatives for increased diversity in computer science.
+As an undergraduate, I started a gender initiative to retain more female students in our programming classes.
+I have also participated in teaching acitivites at University of Bergen for 7 years, including conducting lectures and creating tasks and exam exercises for classes of up to several houndred students.
+I have been an examiner for both oral and written exams, and I have supervised one Master's student to graduation.

+I have also been student volunteer, artifact reviewer, program committee member, and chair on various conferences.

 ## Publications
 * "The Usability (or Not) of Refactoring Tools" [Access paper here](https://ieeexplore.ieee.org/abstract/document/9425894)